ansys/pymotorcad/doc/source/user_guide/virtual_env_motorcad.rst

 Create a local Python virtual environment
 *******************************
-If python is already installed we can check the python version by following command in a terminal (windows terminal or any terminal integrated with IDE such as VSCODE or PyCharm)
+If python is already installed we can check the python version by following command in a terminal (You can use the Windows terminal or any terminal integrated with an IDE such as Visual Studio Code or PyCharm.)

 .. code-block:: console